felixbanguera/image_viewer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+This excercise is to render a combo of image inputs to be viewed as they change, also some other children that have the same combo of images.

+In order to fulfill what required I had to be able to Get user input from a template reference variable as:

+## <input #box placeholder="Img URL" (keyup)="sendChange(box.value)">

+which documentation can be found at (this page)[https://angular.io/guide/user-input]

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.